Amazonka 1.0 Released

 Additionally, casing mechanisms now universally treat an acronym such as Vpc

-.
+into the form of VPC.
 This is pervasive and consistent through naming of operations,

 types, module namespaces, etc.